Reverse Mortgage for Single Homeowners

 As a single borrower, the calculation uses only your age.
 If you're 75, you get the full principal limit for a 75-year-old.
 No adjustment for a younger partner.
 For many single homeowners, this means qualifying for thousands more than a same-aged married couple would.

-Common situations for single HECM borrowers
+What situations are common for single HECM borrowers?

 Widows and widowers